 EPEX SPOT Belgium, located in Brussels, Belgian, is the short term, physical power exchange for the delivery and off-take of electricity on the Belgian hub and a full subsidiary of EPEX SPOT.
 EPEX SPOT Belgium facilitates anonymous trading in two different market segments, namely the Day-Ahead market segment and the Continuous Intraday market segment.

-HUPX Ltd., located in Budapest, Hungary, was established by the Hungarian TSO and holds the license to operate the organised electricity market in Hungary.
+HUPX Zrt., located in Budapest, Hungary, was established by the Hungarian TSO and holds the license to operate the organised electricity market in Hungary.
 The role of HUPX is to deliver a reliable price reference in Hungary and to facilitate the integration of power markets within the CEE region.
-HUPX offers anonymous day-ahead, intraday and physical futures trading on the Hungarian power market, thus providing high level standards both in terms of trading and clearing services for its members.
+HUPX offers anonymous day-ahead and intraday trading on the Hungarian power market, thus providing high level standards both in terms of trading and clearing services for its members.

 NOREXECO ASA, located in Oslo, Norway, will offer a fully regulated environment for trading derivatives in the wood, recycled fibre and pulp industries.